The Herstory Behind the Holiday

 Women are pretty important.
 I mean – none of us would be here without them.
 As an American, I am used to celebrating mothers once a year (Mom, if you’re reading this, I mean 24/7/365) on Mothers’ Day in May.
 Until moving to Russia, I had no idea that other countries celebrated all women for just…being women.
 What a GREAT idea.

 International Women’s Day, March 8th is not as international as its name suggests.
 It is not at all marked or noted in America.
 It is known, but not really recognized, in Ireland and the UK (Mothers’ Day in these countries falls in early March and therefore eclipses Women’s Day).
 In Russia, Women’s Day is a public holiday.
-This year there are two days off as Women’s Day falls on a Thursday and Friday is a freebie day.
+This year it falls on Friday and everyone gets a day off.
 You’re welcome, guys.
 Anytime.

 Women’s Day was first celebrated in 1913 in the Soviet Union.
 In 1917, Women’s Day changed the history of the Russian Empire.
 February 23rd (March 8th in the modern calendar) 1917 was the beginning of the February Revolution, which laid the groundwork for the unrest that overthrew the Tsar and orchestrated the subsequent Bolshevik takeover.
 On this day, women in St. Petersburg, then Petrograd, took to Palace Square to protest food shortages and female workers’ rights.
 Most were in the textile industry.
 How ironic that February 23rd (March 8th) is now fashioned “Men’s Day”, but it is in fact the day that women helped to change the course of Russia – and world – history.